 I have a passion for treating running related injuries.
-I just completed my second marathon in May 2015 and want to help other runners achieve their goals, from a 5k to an ultra marathon and any recreational running in between!
+I just completed my third marathon in November 2016 and want to help other runners achieve their goals, from a 5k to an ultra marathon and any recreational running in between!
 I utilize core strengthening and stabilization exercises.
 Figuring out where the breakdown is in the running chain is a major way to determine how to treat lower extremity and low back pain related to running.

 I also enjoy treating injuries to the shoulder, SIJ joint and lower extremities.

 I love to hike, run, spend time with my family and cheer loudly for SU basketball!

 What do you find most challenging or compelling about your job?

 The medical profession as a whole is evolving and changing so there is always something new to learn.
 I enjoy the challenge of digging deeper on how to best treat a patient when something else just isn't working.
 There is always an opportunity to learn a new or enhanced technique to help treat my patients!